Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for General Trees

-In Figure \ref{fig:T2contractedNodesEdgesGeneral} we illustrate how a node $v$ in $T_{2}(u)$ can look like.
+\subparagraph{Counting Phase of \texorpdfstring{$T_{2}$}{Lg}.} In Figure \ref{fig:T2contractedNodesEdgesGeneral} we illustrate how a node $v$ in~$T_{2}(u)$ can look like.
 The contracted subtrees are illustrated with the dark gray color.
-Every such subtree contains some number of red, green and black leafs.
-The counters that we need to maintain should be so that if $v$ has $k$ children in $T_{2}(u)$, then we can count all shared triplets that are anchored in every child edge (including those of the contracted children subtrees) of $v$ in $\mathrm{O}(k)$ time.
-At the same time, in $\mathrm{O}(1)$ time we should be able to count all shared triplets that are anchored in every child edge of every contracted node that lies on edge $(p_{v}, v)$.
-In this way, the counting phase will require $\mathrm{O}(|T_{2}(u)|)$ time, hence we will get the same bounds like in the binary algorithm.
+Every such subtree contains some number of red, green, and black leaves.
+The counters that we maintain should be so that if~$v$ has~$k$ children in $T_{2}(u)$, then we can count all shared triplets that are anchored in every child edge~(including those of the contracted children subtrees) of $v$ in $\mathrm{O}(k)$ time.
+At the same time, in~$\mathrm{O}(1)$ time we should be able to count all shared triplets that are anchored in every child edge of every contracted node that lies on the edge $(p_{v}, v)$.
+Then, the time required by the counting phase becomes~$\mathrm{O}(|T_{2}(u)|)$, giving the same time bounds as in the binary algorithm of Section \ref{sec:binary}.
+In $v$ we have the following counters: